 The use of a reference managment software such as EndNote is beneficial during a systematic review process.
 It may help researchers store, organise, and manage the potentially large number of literature found during the search process.
 Here are some of the EndNote features that are worth exploring:

 After running your search in multiple databases, you need to deduplicate the records.
-You can either do this in Covidence or EndNote.
+You can do this using one of these tools:

 This helpsheet steps you through the process of using EndNote to deduplicate your records for a systematic review: